 Where is the threat for publishers?

-Mozilla’s market share is currently small (approx. 8%), but if larger browsers join the trend and restrict redirect tracking in all the other ways, this could have an adverse effect on everyone including publishers, advertisers and affiliate networks.
+Mozilla’s market share is currently small (approx. 8%), but if larger browsers join the trend and restrict redirect tracking, this could have an adverse effect on everyone including publishers, advertisers and affiliate networks.

 Redirect tracking is a method of transferring information on clicks from publishers to advertisers via intermediary platforms.
 And these platforms will ultimately be significantly affected by browser restrictions.